-- All hunters issued sandhill crane permits and tags MUST go online fill out and return a post-season survey before February 12, 2020, regardless of whether they hunted or harvested a sandhill crane.
-Failure to return the post-season survey will result in hunters not being eligible to apply for a sandhill crane permits in future drawings.
+- All hunters issued sandhill crane permits and tags MUST go online fill out and return a complete post-season survey by February 10, 2021, regardless of whether they hunted or harvested a sandhill crane.
+Failure to return the post-season survey by the deadline will result in hunters not being eligible to apply for a sandhill crane permits in future drawings.

 Applicants must have a valid All or Small Game Hunting License or a Lifetime Hunting License; plus an Annual State Duck Stamp or Lifetime Duck Stamp; or be an exempt resident landowner or immediate family hunting their own land; or residents over 65 years of age.
 (Resident landowners or residents over 65, must obtain a free Game Check H.E.L.P Number to apply).